mikiec84/abbe98.github.com/_posts/2015-03-26-mapping-the-past-with-linked-data-in-openhistoricalmap.md

  - [Namespace](https://wiki.openstreetmap.org/wiki/Namespace)

 I'm only saying that this is how I do linked data in OpenHistoricalMap feedback and criticism is loved.
 Will document everything over at the Wiki in the coming week.

+###Extended

+**This part was first published at the OpenHistoricalMap mailing list.
+It might contain duplicate information.**

+####ohm:

+This is to make sure that it never gets confused with tags in OSM, I think all custom tags should have this namespace.
+OHM uses the same software as OSM for APIs, database, even frontend there for we should protect each project.
+We using the same editing software, data will end up in the wrong place...
+But yes it could be removed.

+####uri:

+A relation using this approach will always be a URI, also it makes sense to have all relations under at least one common tag.
+But it could be removed, but it would be easier to query with a common uri tag...

+####relation:

+This one is the core, I made up a few, that would make sense for OHM.
+This one can't be removed(and we have no reason to do so).

+####platform:

+To get/parse data we need to know what it looks like, different platforms has different APIs and data models.
+The sooner we tell the developers what platform they should query for a specific relation the better.
+Just a URI does not make sense as many URIs are just id numbers.

+####format:

+Sending a HTTP request to a URL would give us the format but lets say that an object in OHM has 200 URLs linked.
+Would we send 200 HTTP requests to get the format so we could see which ones we can support?
+Some URL formats would tell us the format(`http://kulturarvsdata.se/shm/object/xml/974121`is xml), but not all does...

+It's about both be nice to developers and mappers, this approach can be used by both.

+Platform specific RDF namespaces such as EDM would work for platforms that are big with linked data, such as SOCH, but for all other platforms?
+Having one solution working for all platforms is a advantage.

+We should of curse care about RDF and platform specific RDF namespaces, but the way to do it is maybe through middleman libraries/services(LdRequest->requestParsing->Overpass->RdfParsing->RdfResponse)?
+This way we could support common LD platforms and non LD ones. such a service could be self hosted or available as a API.

+The relation/platforms/format should be documented, and such documentation could be available in RDF format(and any other LD format).
+It would even be a great idea to set up a OHM RDF namespace to be able to provide RDF output.

+OHM can't wait for all other platforms to do linked data, this approach allows OHM to do linked data now with any open platform.